darumatic/apigee-cli/README.rst

 When to use this over the official tool
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Apigee Corporation provides their own CLI for the Apigee Management API known as `apigeetool-node`_.
+Apigee Corporation provides their own CLI for the Apigee Management API: `apigeetool-node`_.
-This is a comprehensive and well-supported tool which can also be used as an SDK to orchestrate tasks and may be more than suitable for your needs.
+It is fully-featured, well-supported and can be used as an SDK to orchestrate tasks and may be more than suitable for your needs.
-If however, you have certain use cases that cannot be satisfied by this tool, such as those requiring a more simplified use of CLI commands for CI/CD usage, then the Apigee CLI may have what you need.
+If however, you have certain use cases that cannot be satisfied by this tool, then the Apigee CLI may have what you need.

 ^^^^^^^^^^^^^^^^^^^^^